vivzero/LG-14Z90N-hackintosh/README.md

 * HDMI output doesn't work.
 * Power button is not functional.
 * Power chime is not working when using internal speaker.
-* system reboots sometimes instead of shutdown after many usb connection.
+* system reboots very rarely instead of shutdown.

 <details>
 <summary>ERROR: "Timeout powering ON the panel" (a few seconds delay when internal display turned on)</summary>